River North stabbing victim ID'd as suburban CEO

 "It's very jarring that something like this would happen to such a wonderful person," Saldana said.

+Beedle's coworker Michael Herman said Beedle was passionate about teaching others the innovative organizational approach.

+"He's changed thousands and thousands, I don't know, probably fair to say millions of lives, people who will never know his name,"Herman said.

-Saldana says Beedle's friends and family still have many questions about how and why it happened.
+Saldana said Beedle's friends and family still have many questions about how and why he was stabbed.

-Beedle taught monthly classes in this area on the software technology that he pioneered.

-Chicago police said they believe the suspect was a homeless person, who may have been trying to rob Beedle as he cut through this alley early that morning.
+Chicago police said they believe the offender is a homeless person who may have been trying to rob Beedle as he cut through this alley early that morning.
+Police said they are looking for a specific suspect, but have not yet taken that person into custody.

-Saldana said Beedle leaves behind six beautiful kids and a fiancee.
-And beyond that, he left an impact on the world, pioneering a method of managing software projects that's used around the globe.
+Saldana said Beedle leaves behind six beautiful kids and a fiancée.

 "We lost someone that was so big hearted and really changed the way people work.
 Really, his work is tremendous and I think the global community all over the world is really mourning his loss," Saldana said.

-Beedle, of Park Ridge, was the CEO and founder of Enterprise Scrum.
 Scrum Inc. chairman Jeff Sutherland released a statement saying, "The Scrum and Agile community lost a giant this weekend.
 Mike Beedle was a close friend and inspiration to many of us.
 Our thoughts are with his family.

 "Mike was an amazing and magical guy that could take a new idea like Scrum and not only build hyper-productive teams but deliver a hyper-productive company!
 He is irreplaceable in the Scrum community and he will be missed greatly."